By Mukund Sathe

 Day 0: 11thFebruary, 2026 Wednesday – Arrival

 This was the second forest expedition I was participating in, after the Pench Forest expedition.
-I traveled to Kaladhungi where YHAI base camp location was marked.
-It was a pleasant surprise of camp being a good resort in the forest – Corbett Farm Yard.
+I arrived in Kaladhungi, where the YHAI base camp was situated.
+I was pleasantly surprised to find the camp located at a beautiful forest resort – Corbett Farm Yard.

-On the dinner table, our guide co-cyclist Mithun briefed us about the plan for next 5 days.
-As there was no activity planned for next morning, we requested if we can go for Safari.
-Mithun got it arranged and informed us to be ready at 6:30 AM
+Over dinner, our guide co-cyclist Mithun briefed us about the plan for next five days.
+Since the following morning was free, we requested to go on a Safari.
+Mithun made necessary arrangements and informed us to be ready at 6:30 AM

 Day 1: 12thFebruary, 2026 Thursday – Nainital Road ride – 8 KM

 Post lunch, we collected cycles, rucksacks, gloves & helmets.
 Had couple of rides within the resort complex to check cycle fitness.
 Cycles were in good condition.
-Tiwariji, with whom I had done couple of expeditions in the past, was available for support on his rented scooter.
-His famous dialogue “aap log sunate nahi ho” was superhit amongst cyclists.
-Once the teething troubles were fixed by Tiwariji we left for the acclimatization ride.
+Tiwariji, with whom I had done couple of expeditions in the past, was available for support on his scooter.
+His famous dialogue “aap log sunte nahi ho” was superhit amongst cyclists.
+Once the teething troubles were attended to by Tiwariji, we left for the acclimatization ride.

-We maneuvered the cycles through the narrow passage next to canal and reached the Nainital road.
+We maneuvered the cycles through the narrow passage next to a canal and reached the Nainital road.
 It was a small ride in the ghat section towards Nainital.
-We rode uphill for about about 3 KM and then returned.
-This was the only day when we had a climb ride.
-On rest of the days, it was more of a plateau ride.
+We rode uphill for about 3 KM and then returned.
+This turned out to be our only significant ascent; the rest of the expedition was largely across flat terrain.

-It was a packing time post dinner.
-We were packing our belongings in the rucksack.
-The next two days we were to be on move and had to carry our own luggage.
+It was packing time post dinner.
+We packed our belongings in a rucksack.
+We had to carry our own luggage for the next two days.
 Such packing is always tricky.
-You can’t carry too much, but have to make sure that you haven’t forgotten something.
+You can’t carry too much, but have to make sure that you haven’t forgotten something essential.

 Day 2: 13thFebruary, 2026 Friday – Kaladhungi – Barati zarna – Teda gaon – 37 KM

-Post breakfast, took a packed lunch and learned to tie rucksack on the cycle.
-It was almost 10 AM when we left the base camp.
-Weather was still pleasant.
-It was a small downhill ride for 3 km until Ramnagar road junction.
+After a hearty breakfast, we learned the art of securing our rucksacks to our cycles and departed around 10:00 AM.
+The weather was perfect..
+It was a small downhill ride for 3 km till Ramnagar road junction.
 We turned right and after riding for a few kilometers on Ramnagar road, took exit to a smaller road.
-Enjoyed the nature for sometime .
-Again joined a main road to ride for sometime and took another exit.
-Another couple of kilometers through forest and farms and we were at the Barati Rau waterfall base.
+Enjoyed the nature for sometime and again joined a main road to ride a couple of kilometers.
+Again we detoured from the main road into the forest, eventually reaching the Barati Rau waterfall.
 We parked the cycles and walked a nature’s trail through dense forest.
-At the end, it was a mesmerizing view of 30 feet waterfall.
+At the end, we had a mesmerizing view of 30 feet waterfall.

 Noticed lot of anthills throughout our journey.
 They aid in soil aeration and nutrient cycling, the way nature’s balance works.

-We came back to the main road and took a lunch break at Surabhi restaurant.
+We came back to the main road and took a lunch break at Sanjhi Haveli restaurant.
 Post lunch was a slow ride towards Ramnagar.
-Crossed a Dabka river bridge.
-All the rivers in the region had a wide riverbeds indicating heavy flows during monsoon season.
+Crossed a bridge over Dabka river.
+The vast, stony riverbeds of the Dabka and Kosi rivers were a sight to behold, hinting at the powerful torrents that flow through here during the monsoon.

 Took a halt for sugarcane juice at Ramnagar dam built on Kosi river.
 Here we left the main road and crossed a branch of Kosi river towards our destination.
-By 4:30 PM we had reached a campsite in Teda gaon.
-As Mithun described, naam tedha hain par log bahot saral hain.
+By 4:30 PM we reached our campsite in Teda gaon.
+As Mithun described them, “naam tedha hain par log bade saral hain”.

-After tea, we strolled in nearby forest area.
+After tea, we took a stroll in nearby forest area.
 Villagers warned us about possible elephant movement.
 We also observed elephant dung which looked quite fresh.
 We returned after watching sunset.

 Tents had temporary electricity provision for mobile charging.
-This was the only stay where we used our plates for dinner unlike typical YHAI expeditions.
-All other days, dinner cutlery was available at the venue.
-Had a dinner consisting of local preparation of ‘Bhutani dal’ and hit the bed.
+This was the only stay where we used our plates for dinner.
+All other days, dinner cutlery was available at the venue, unlike typical YHAI expeditions.
+At dinner had local preparation of ‘Bhatki Chutkani’ and hit the bed.

 Day 3: 14thFebruary, 2026 Saturday – Teda gaon – Pawalgad – 40 KM